 Air Bud (1997)

-The story of a golden retriever who can play basketball may sound like your standard straight-to-DVD movie plot, but the wildly successful Air Bud was based on (and features in its starring role) the stray dog found in the Sierra Nevada mountains that became a national sensation.
+The wildly successful Air Bud was based on (and features in its starring role) the stray dog found in the Sierra Nevada mountains that became a national sensation.
 (He even played the role of Comet on an episode of Full House!)
 Air Bud’s unexpected talent helps 12-year-old Josh Framm break out of his shell to try out for the school basketball team.
 Rated PG.

 My Dog Skip (2000)

-Three school bullies with amazing names (Big Boy Wilkinson, Henjie Henick and Spit McGee) make nine-year-old Willie’s life a living hell—until his family gets a lovable Jack Russell terrier.
-As told by the real Willie Morris, looking back on his childhood in 1940s Mississippi, this tale might best be left to kids who have an understanding of American history and the fact that their four-legged friends will someday go to doggie heaven.
+Three school bullies with amazing names (Big Boy Wilkinson, Henjie Henick and Spit McGee) make 9-year-old Willie’s life a living hell—until his family gets a lovable pup.
+As told by the real Willie Morris, this tale that takes place in 1940s Mississippi might best be left to kids who have an understanding of American history, and the fact that their four-legged friends will someday go to doggie heaven.
 Rated PG.